 Computational biology, cancer immunotherapy, and structural bioinformatics

-My research group uses structural bioformatics methods, such as molecular docking and molecular dynamics, to investigate protein-ligand interactions with relevant biomedical applications.
+My research group uses structural bioinformatics methods, such as molecular modeling, molecular docking and molecular dynamics, to investigate protein-ligand interactions with relevant biomedical applications.
 For instance, during the COVID-19 pandemic, I have used molecular dynamics simulations to study a peptide-based inhibitor of the complement system with potential use for COVID-19 treatment, and I have used Markov-State Modeling to study molecular interactions involved in the recognition of a particular SARS-CoV peptide by the immune system.
 Since we are constantly pushing the limits of what can be done with available tools, my group is also actively adapting and developing new computational methods to address specific biological problems.
 For instance, we recently implemented a webserver which accounts for the role of receptor flexibility when predicting the binding of potential inhibitors for SARS-CoV-2 proteins.

 In addition to collaborative projects involving broader biomedical applications, my lab has a particular focus on studying the mechanisms involved in cellular immunity.
 This type of adaptive immunity is mediated by T-cell lymphocytes and is key for immunological responses targeting both viruses and cancer cells.
 T-cells can recognize pieces of proteins (i.e., peptides) displayed at the surface of other cells by a family of receptors known as human leukocyte antigens (HLAs).
 The recognition of peptide-HLA complexes is mediated by the complementarity determining regions (CDRs) of the T-cell receptor (TCR), representing a central step for the activation of T-cells and the development of cellular immunity.
 Understanding the molecular features driving the affinity and specificity of the TCR/pHLA interaction can create new opportunities for biomedical applications across different fields, including antiviral vaccine development, cancer immunotherapy, and the treatment of autoimmune diseases.
 Over the past decade, I have developed several tools to enable the computational modeling and structural analysis of peptide-HLA complexes.
-Now I want to combine the use these methods with new data from high throughput molecular biology approaches, to improve the safety and the efficacy of future T-cell-based immunotherapies.
+Now I want to combine these computational methods with data from high throughput molecular biology and proteomics approaches, to improve the safety and the efficacy of future T-cell-based immunotherapies.

 New computational lab space at the Center for Nuclear Receptors and Cell Signaling